screbeckitchain/kitchain-ai/README.md

 ## XGBoost Model and Feature Weights

 `feature_weights_full.xlsx` defines the importance of each feature.
-The `train_xgb_model.py` script reads this spreadsheet, normalizes the weights and uses them to create a synthetic training target before fitting an XGBoost regression model.
+The `train_xgb_model.py` script reads this spreadsheet and uses the weights to create a synthetic training target before fitting an XGBoost regression model.
 Running the script will produce `xgb_model.json` which can be loaded by the app.